 Bearings suspected of damage due to electrical discharge should be removed, cut and examined for ball bearing frosting and raceway fluting.
 A qualified repair shop or Helwig Carbon can assist with this analysis.

 Yes.
-Driven devices like drive shafts, drums, propeller shafts, etc… are all susceptible to damaging discharges due to common mode or static voltage discharge and should be monitored.
+Driven devices like drive shafts, drums, propeller shafts, gearboxes, or etc… are all susceptible to damaging discharges due to common mode or static voltage discharge and should be monitored.

 With the BPK-Probe™ grounded, typically to the motor frame, the Probe tip is placed against the rotating motor shaft and the test is performed.
 The Probe’s display indicates a Pass/Fail status along with the measured voltage level.
 See the BPK-Probe™ Operating Guide for additional information on safe and proper use.
 Factory training is recommended, please contact Helwig Carbon for more information.